tenzir/tenzir/web/docs/integrations/zscaler/README.md

 Zscaler's [Nanolog Streaming Service (NSS)][nss] is a family of products that enable Zscaler cloud communication with third-party security solution devices for exchanging event logs.
-You can either user Zscaler's Cloud NSS or deploy an on-prem NSS server to obtain the logs.
+You can either use Zscaler's Cloud NSS or deploy an on-prem NSS server to obtain the logs.
 Tenzir can receive Zscaler logs in either case.